Multi-objective Evolution of Heuristic Using Large Language Model: Experiments

 \subsubsection{Convergence Analysis}

-1) \textit{BPP:} The curve of HV and IGD for the heuristic populations generated in each iteration are displayed in Figure~\ref{fig: BPP}(b) and (c), respectively.
-As EoH only pursues optimal gap without considering diversity, the HV and IGD become worse as the evolution progresses.
+The curve of HV and IGD for the heuristic populations generated in each iteration on BPP are displayed in Figure~\ref{fig: BPP}(b) and (c), respectively.
+As EoH only pursues optimal gaps without considering diversity, the HV and IGD become worse as the evolution progresses.
 In contrast, MEoH systematically takes into account both the optimal gap and running time.
 As a result, MEoH achieves notably higher HV and lower IGD, indicating significantly better multi-objective trade-off results.
-Figure~\ref{fig: TSP_GLS}(b) and (c) provide more evidence.
+Figure~\ref{fig: TSP_GLS}(b) and (c) provide more evidence on TSP.
 MEoH converges faster and clearly outperforms EoH in terms of HV and IGD.
+Additionally, the average dominance-dissimilarity score is shown in Figure~\ref{fig: BPP} (d) and Figure~\ref{fig: TSP_GLS} (d).
+Results demonstrate the superiority of MEoH and the efficiency of our dominance-dissimilarity mechanism in maintaining population diversity.
+The details can be found in Appendix~\ref{sup:DD_score}.